Yes, another chickpea recipe. I’ve wanted to do a raw sprouted hummus for awhile and thought it was finally time!

 - 2 teaspoons coriander

-- himalayan salt to taste
+- himalayan salt, to taste

 Instructions

-If starting with dried beans, place your beans in a large bowl and fill with purified water.
+Soak chickpeas: If starting with dried beans, place the dried chickpeas in a large bowl and fill with fresh purified water.
 The beans will double in size so be sure to cover and leave plenty of extra water for them to soak up, about 2 to 3 times as much water.
 Soak for 8 -12 hours.
 Rinse and drain thoroughly.
-Leave your beans anywhere at room temp and rinse and drain once every 8 – 12 hours for two days.
-Here is a great guide to sprouting garbanzo beans from the Sprout People for reference.

-Makes about 2 cups.
-Serves 8
+Makes about 2 cups

-Keep in mind the below nutritional values are not showing the true nutritional value of sprouted chickpeas.
+Keep in mind that the below nutritional values are not showing the true nutritional value of sprouted chickpeas.
 The protein, vitamin & mineral values would be much higher.

 Hi…it looks great but I’d like to know calories and carbs and I’m not clear how big the serving size is from the label you included?